hashicorp/terraform-provider-aws/website/docs/r/dlm_lifecycle_policy.markdown

 * `resource_types` - (Required) A list of resource types that should be targeted by the lifecycle policy.
 Valid values are `VOLUME` and `INSTANCE`.
 * `policy_type` - (Optional) The valid target resource types and actions a policy can manage.
 Specify `EBS_SNAPSHOT_MANAGEMENT` to create a lifecycle policy that manages the lifecycle of Amazon EBS snapshots.
 Specify `IMAGE_MANAGEMENT` to create a lifecycle policy that manages the lifecycle of EBS-backed AMIs.
 Specify `EVENT_BASED_POLICY` to create an event-based policy that performs specific actions when a defined event occurs in your AWS account.
 Default value is `EBS_SNAPSHOT_MANAGEMENT`.
+* `parameters` - (Optional) A set of optional parameters for snapshot and AMI lifecycle policies.
+See the [`parameters` configuration](#parameters-arguments) block.
 * `schedule` - (Required) See the [`schedule` configuration](#schedule-arguments) block.
 * `target_tags` (Required) A map of tag keys and their values.
 Any resources that match the `resource_types` and are tagged with _any_ of these tags will be targeted.

 ~> Note: You cannot have overlapping lifecycle policies that share the same `target_tags`.
 Terraform is unable to detect this at plan time but it will fail during apply.

+#### Parameters arguments

+* `exclude_boot_volume` - (Optional) Indicates whether to exclude the root volume from snapshots created using CreateSnapshots.
+The default is `false`.
+* `no_reboot` - (Optional) Applies to AMI lifecycle policies only.
+Indicates whether targeted instances are rebooted when the lifecycle policy runs. `true` indicates that targeted instances are not rebooted when the policy runs. `false` indicates that target instances are rebooted when the policy runs.
+The default is `true` (instances are not rebooted).

 #### Schedule arguments